"You" means you, the user of the Services. "We," "us," or "our" means the Legal Services Society of British Columbia (Legal Aid BC).

 Your personal information may be retained for as long as necessary or is relevant for the purpose it was collected for or is required by law.

 Rights to Your Personal Information

 If you use the Services, you give us permission to group your personal information so that it does not identify you ("Grouped Data").
-Grouped Data may include the pages you access on our Services, the date and time of visits, search terms you use, which browser you use, and your answers in the Dialogue Tool and the Family Resolution Centre (including any demographic information you supply, such as level of education).
+Grouped Data may include the pages you access on our Services, the date and time of visits, search terms you use, which browser you use, and your answers in the Family Resolution Centre (including any demographic information you supply, such as level of education).
 We use Grouped Data to monitor and improve the Services.
 Your anonymity is therefore reasonably protected but not fully guaranteed.